 The great thing about GDN is that there’s generally less competition for keyword bids.

 So, you’re more likely to reach users interested in your products or services.
-And although the intent isn’t as strong, you get more impressions.
+And although the intent may not be as strong, you get more impressions.

-Which is what advertisers mainly turn to GDN for: awareness.
+Which is what advertisers often turn to GDN for: awareness.

 How to Create Google Display Ads

 To create a display campaign and run your ads on the Display Network, you’ll need to go through your Google Ads account.

 In the left-hand menu, select “Campaigns” and hit the plus button.
 Then, click “New campaign.”

 If you don’t have one yet, click “Create a campaign without a goal's guidance.”